[For beginners] Illustrated explanation of the mechanism from turning on the server to completing booting

 8. Startup completed

-Using the overall diagram, the flow is as shown above, and the entire system startup process is called a boot, and the process
+The overall flow is as shown above, and the entire system startup process is called booting.

-from BIOS/UEFI startup to the above series of steps is called a "boot sequence" or "boot-up"
+The series of steps from starting up the BIOS/UEFI to the above is called the "boot sequence" or "boot-up process."

 ①BIOS/UEFI boot

-when you press the power button on your computer and thing that runs is BIOS/UEFI.
+First of all, when you press the power button to start your computer, the first thing that runs is the BIOS/UEFI.

-BIOS/UEFI is installed in the ROM of the motherboard, and its role is to initialize various devices installed in the computer before starting the OS, and to properly start the OS.
+The BIOS/UEFI is installed in the ROM on the motherboard, and its role is to initialize various devices installed in the computer before starting the OS and to start the OS properly.

-There is a difference between BIOS and UEFI, but as you can see in the diagram, UEFI is an improved version of BIOS.
+The difference between BIOS and UEFI is that, as shown in the diagram, UEFI is an improved version of BIOS.

-However, this does not mean that only UEFI is sufficient; currently, both coexist.
+However, this does not mean that UEFI is the only option, and currently both systems coexist.

 ②Hardware detection

-POST (Power-On Self-Test) that recognizes, checks, and initializes connected hardware so that it can be used.
+POST (Power-On Self-Test), which recognizes, checks, and initializes connected hardware so that it can be used.

 Next, the boot device selection process runs.

-This is also one of the BIOS processes, and after performing POST (hardware recognition), the boot device (storage containing the OS) is selected.
+This is also a part of the BIOS process, and after POST (hardware recognition) is performed, the boot device (storage containing the OS) is selected.

-The boot device is the storage (HDD/SSD) that contains the program that you want to run first when you start the server.
+A boot device is a storage device (HDD/SSD) that contains the program you want to run first when you start up the server.

-Next, the BIOS starts the boot loader stored in the boot device.
+Next, the BIOS starts the boot loader stored on the boot device.

-Many Linux systems use GRUB as their boot loader, and
+Many Linux systems use GRUB as a boot loader, and

-there are two types of GRUB: "GRUB Legacy", which has been used for a long time, and "GRUB 2".
+there are two types of GRUB: the long-standing "GRUB Legacy" and "GRUB 2."

-Modern operating systems basically use the new version of GRUB 2.
+Most modern operating systems use the newer version of GRUB 2

-The kernel is the core program of Linux, and is also called Linux in the narrow sense.
+The kernel is the core program of Linux, also known as Linux in the narrow sense.

-It is mainly responsible for controlling the hardware connected to the server.
+It is primarily responsible for controlling the hardware connected to the server.

-In summary, BIOS/UEFI starts the boot loader (GRUB) contained in the boot device, and the boot loader starts the kernel.
+In summary, the BIOS/UEFI launches the boot loader (GRUB) contained in the boot device, and the boot loader launches the kernel

 ⑥Start initramfs

-The kernel then starts the initramfs to access the data needed to boot the system.
+The kernel then starts the initramfs to access the data it needs to boot the system

-After the initramfs is placed in memory by the boot loader, it is expanded and used temporarily by the kernel, and the kernel is responsible for mounting the file system.
+The initramfs is placed in memory by the boot loader, then extracted by the kernel for temporary use, and the kernel is responsible for mounting the file system

-The boot loader starts by loading the kernel and RAM file system (initramfs) into memory, then the kernel expands the initramfs and registers it as a temporary rootfs → initializes → mounts it.
+It starts with the boot loader loading the kernel and RAM file system (initramfs) into memory, then the kernel unpacks the initramfs and registers it as a temporary rootfs → initializes it → mounts it

-This will allow you to load the necessary kernel modules and initialize the device.
+This will allow the necessary kernel modules to be loaded and devices to be initialized

-After that process is complete, the original file system contained in the HDD or SSD will be remounted as rootfs.
+After this process is complete, the original file system contained in the HDD or SSD will be remounted as the rootfs

-This is a complicated topic, so I think it's best to briefly summarize it as a mechanism that allows the kernel to access the data necessary to boot the system
+This is a complicated topic, so to summarize, it's best to think of it as a mechanism that allows the kernel to access the data necessary to start the system

 ⑦Start systemd

-After the initramfs mounts the root file system, the kernel loads and boots ``systemd''.
+After initramfs mounts the root filesystem, the kernel loads and starts "systemd"

-systemd is the first process (PID=1) that is created when the system starts.
+systemd is the first process (PID=1) generated when the system starts up.

-It is an abbreviation for "system daemon," and a daemon resides in memory and has the role of controlling the entire system.
+It stands for "system daemon," and a daemon resides in memory and has the role of controlling the entire system.

-A daemon is a program that starts when the system starts and continues to run in the background while the system is running.
+A daemon is a program that is started when the system boots and continues to run in the background while the system is running

 ⑧Startup complete

-After systemd is called by the kernel, it sequentially generates the "child processes" necessary for system operation, and the login screen will be displayed.
+After systemd is called from the kernel, it will sequentially generate the "child processes" necessary for system operation, and the login screen will be displayed.

 summary

-Finally, I will summarize and review the flow up to startup.
+Finally, let's review the process up to startup

 1. First, press the power button to start the BIOS/UEFI (firmware)

-3. BIOS selects boot device from recognized hardware
+3. The BIOS selects the boot device from the recognized hardware

-4. BIOS launches the bootloader stored on the boot device
+4. The BIOS launches the boot loader stored on the boot device

-5. The bootloader reads the kernel from the selected boot device and starts it.
+5. The boot loader loads and starts the kernel from the selected boot device

-7. initramfs allows the kernel to handle data needed to boot the system
+7. initramfs provides the kernel with the data it needs to start the system

-8. systemd takes over processing, generates child processes necessary for system operation, initializes the system, and displays the login screen
+8. systemd takes over the process, creates the child processes necessary for system operation, initializes the system, and displays the login screen

 lastly

-Since it has become common for the computer to start up, it may be rare to have the opportunity to understand the startup process, but it will be useful knowledge when troubleshooting if the startup does not work properly.
-I hope that this article will help you understand the process of starting a server.
+Since it is common for servers to start up, you may not have many opportunities to understand the startup process, but this knowledge will be useful when troubleshooting if the server does not start up properly, so I hope that this article will help you understand at least a little about the server startup process

 was created with reference to the video of